 Mary is survived by her daughter Sabrina Hardenbergh (Carbondale, IL), son Langdon Bennett (Los Alamos, NM) and their father Brian C. Bennett, plus step-daughters Dana Grady (Grand Ridge, FL), Shannon Nebolsky (Northbrook, IL), and Rose Bazzell (Murray, KY), and also 10 grandchildren, 7 great-grandchildren, Mary’s sister Katherine (Katy) Nielsen (Portland, OR), 3 nieces and their children.
 Her adoptive parents Warren T. and Barbara Stanford, step-grandmother Elsie (Terry) Child, Aunt Deborah Brown, former husbands William S. Hardenbergh and John R. Johnson, and nephew Scott Nielson preceded her in death.

 The family is grateful to Addus home health aides, and The Landings and Parkway Manor staff, for helping Mary in her last few years of Alzheimer’s and the 2020-2021 COVID-19 pandemic.
-Memorial arrangements are pending but will be announced via Walker Funeral Home’s website and other means.
+Walker Funeral Home provided cremation services.

 A memorial will occur at the Carbondale Unitarian Fellowship, 105 N Parrish Lane, Carbondale, IL on Wednesday, December 29th, Mary’s birthday.
 Doors open at 1 pm, memorial at 1:30 pm, reception 2:30 – 4:30 pm.